jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   AssertionError: [('key', 'value')] is not None : [('key', 'value')]

-I change assertIsNone_ to assertEqual_
+the values are the same, I change assertIsNone_ to assertEqual_

 .. code-block:: python

   self.assertEqual(list(a_dictionary.items()), [('key', 'value')])

 the test passes.
-It looks like the items_ :ref:`method<functions>` returns the key-value pairs of a dictionary_ as tuples_ in a :ref:`list<lists>`
+This works because the items_ :ref:`method<functions>` returns an iterable_ of the key-value pairs of the dictionary_

 refactor: make it better
 #################################################################################

-* I add another key-value pair to the dictionary_
+* I add another key-value pair to the dictionary_ to see what how the :ref:`method<functions>` behaves when there is more than one key-value pair

   .. code-block:: python

     def test_items(self):
         a_dictionary = {
             'key1': 'value1',
-            'keyN': 'valueN',
+            'keyN': [0, 1, 2, 'n'],
         }
         self.assertEqual(list(a_dictionary.items()), [('key', 'value')])